travis-ci/travis-backup/README.md

 ### Configuration

-One of the ways you can configure your export is a file `config/settinigs.yml` that you should place in your app's main directory.
-The gem uses the properties in following format:
+Despite of command line arguments, one of the ways you can configure your export is a file `config/settinigs.yml` that you can place in your app's main directory.
+The gem expects properties in the following format:

 ```
 backup: